Barissa-Imran/alx-system_engineering-devops/0x02-shell_redirections/README.md

 `16-whatsnext` - Displays lines containing the pattern "root" and 3 lines after them in file `/etc/passwd`.

 `17-hidethisword` - Displays all the lines in the file `/etc/passwd` that do not contain "bin".

+`18-letteronly` - Display all the lies of the file `/etc/ssh/sshd_config` starting with a letter.
+* Include capital letters